Blendify/blender-manual/blender_docs/manual/editors/3dview/display.rst

 Only Render
    Displays only items that will be rendered.

-   This can be is useful to preview how animations look without being distracted by rigs and empties.
+   This can be is useful to preview how animations look without being distracted by rigs, empties, lights & cameras.

+   Useful to enable with :doc:`/render/opengl`.
 Outline Selected
    If disabled, the pink outline around your selected objects in *Solid* / *Shaded* / *Textured* draw types will no longer be displayed.